Battle of Lyncestis: Aftermath

-Brasidas now that he had taken the high ground, went on in greater security to Arnisa, the first place he reached in Perdiccas’ country.
+Brasidas now that he had taken the high ground, went on in greater security to Arnisa, the first place he reached in Perdiccas’ state.
 His soldiers were furious at the premature retreat of the Macedonians, and whenever they came across any of their oxcarts or any baggage that had fallen off, they would cut loose and slaughter the oxen and take the baggage for themselves.
 It was from this point that Perdiccas started think of Brasidas as an enemy, and from then on he nursed a lasting hatred of the Peloponnesians.